Gunfight at the O.K. Corral

 The gunfight was not the end of the conflict.
 On December 28, 1881, Virgil was ambushed and maimed in a murder attempt by the Cowboys.
 On March 18, 1882, a Cowboy fired from a dark alley through the glass door of Campbell & Hatch's saloon and billiard parlor, killing Morgan.
 The suspects in both incidents furnished alibis supplied by other Cowboys and were not indicted.
 Wyatt, newly appointed as Deputy U.S. Marshal in Cochise County, then took matters into his own hands in a personal vendetta.
 He was pursued by county sheriff Johnny Behan, who had received a warrant from Tucson for Wyatt's killing of Frank Stilwell.

+The gunfight was not widely known until two years after Wyatt Earp's death, when Stuart Lake published his 1931 book Wyatt Earp: Frontier Marshal.
+The book was the basis for the 1939 film Frontier Marshal, with Randolph Scott and Cesar Romero, the 1946 film My Darling Clementine, directed by John Ford, and the 1957 film Gunfight at the O.K.
+Corral, after which the shootout became known by that name.
+The shootout was also depicted in the 1993 film Tombstone and the next year in Kevin Costner's less well received film Wyatt Earp.
+Since then, the conflict has been portrayed with varying degrees of accuracy in numerous Western films and books, and has become an archetype for much of the popular imagery associated with the Old West.